factor/factor/README.md

 ## Community

-Factor developers meet in the `#concatenative` channel on [irc.freenode.net](http://freenode.net).
+Factor developers used to meet in the `#concatenative` channel on [irc.freenode.net](http://freenode.net).
 Drop by if you want to discuss anything related to Factor or language design in general.